 - Almost one in ten households have admitted to relying on their overdraft to pay for Christmas

 It's clear from the statistics above that we have come to rely on credit cards and borrowing rather than using savings for luxuries such as holidays and Christmas.
 Wouldn't it be nice to manage to save enough to pay for a holiday, or to not be in debt after Christmas?

-nudge have put together some thrifty ways we can look after our pennies and save, without having to penny-pinch:
+Nudge have put together some thrifty ways we can look after our money and save, without having to penny-pinch:

 Take Stock and Set a Goal

 Saving money can be tough, but having a goal in mind means you're less likely to put it off.
 Monitoring and tracking your progress can also often generate more motivation to get to your goal.

 Goal setting doesn't have to be boring; it can help to trigger new behaviours whilst helping to guide your focus.
 Think about short, medium and long-term when it comes to goals.
 This can help make saving more realistic and gives you an idea of what you need to be putting away regularly to reach them.